 National Public Lands Day (September)

 This stewardship event is a celebration of public lands (and the national holiday!).
 We celebrate National Public Lands Day to mark the end of summer and close out our volunteer trail projects for the year.
-This event is often hosted in coordination with our partners’ National Public Lands Day events in the Middle Fork of the Snoqualmie River Valley, and can involve more than 200 volunteers accomplishing a variety of different trail and trailhead projects.
+This event is often hosted in coordination with our partners’ National Public Lands Day events and can involve more than 200 volunteers accomplishing a variety of different trail and trailhead projects.
+Sign up for the 2022 event.

 Tree Planting Celebration (October)